 Sunway Alumni Homecoming

-The event’s emcees, Matthew and Anne, welcomed the audience with vigour to kick off the event, which was followed by an opening speech by Prof Poppema.
+The event’s emcees, Matthew and Anna, welcomed the audience with vigour to kick off the event, which was followed by an opening speech by Prof Poppema.
 In his remarks, he recalled some of the new facilities and plans that Sunway is now developing to allow development for the other Sunway schools.
 Despite the fact that SMS was only formed 5 years ago, the school has over 700 alumni who are currently working in industries such as insurance, banking, finance, and others.
 Furthermore, SMS’ Bachelor of Science (Hons) in Actuarial Studies programme received a QS 5 star rating, making it the only 5 star programme in Sunway University and the only 5 star programme in Malaysia in the discipline of Mathematical Sciences.

 Next was the presentation award for ‘The Top Employers Award’ given to employers in recognition of their support towards the students at SMS.